What Is A Hostel? [Traveler’s Guide, FAQ]

 Altena Castle was the first youth hostel (now a museum)

 By the conclusion of the 1920s, Schirrmann had founded the German Youth Hostel Association - a network of hostels.
-Despite many obstacles, including the Nazis forcing Schirrmann to resign, World War II chaos and Germany’s subsequent rebuild, the GYHA survived.
-The GYHA network inspired the creation of Hostelling International (HI), which is currently the largest global organization of youth hostels.
+Despite obstacles, including Schirrmann’s forced resignation, World War II chaos and Germany’s subsequent rebuild, GYHA survived.
+The GYHA network later inspired the creation of Hostelling International (HI), which is currently the largest global organization of youth hostels.

 hosteling-international-history-of-hostels.jpg